geodesign/django-raster/README.md

 Upon saving the raster file, django-raster automatically loads the raster data from the file into a raster column in the PostGIS database.
 These tiles will be stored in the RasterTile model, which should not be edited directly but only through adding and deleting entire RasterLayers instances.

-The RasterLayer instances have a *parse_log* field, which stores information about the parsing process
+The RasterLayer instances have a *parse_log* field, which stores information about the parsing process.

 ### Asynchronous parsing with Celery